scuzzydude/asimov/asimov.md

 To participate in the responsibility domain, addresses must register wallet to their pledge identification (real human identification) with The Foundation.

 The Foundation should train all pledges in correct handling and securitization of their wallets.
-Since all particpants in the responsibility domain and identified to The Foundation, there will be a protocol to invalidate addreses if keys are lost or stolen, and replaced.
+Since all participants in the responsibility domain and identified to The Foundation, there will be a protocol to invalidate addreses if keys are lost or stolen, and replaced.
 This protocol will seek approval of all scoot trustees involved in the revalidation and transfer, and it will not be free.
 Both registration and invalidation will incur fees paid to The Foundation and all Scoot involved in the revalations, thus discouraging but not preventing pledges from using too many addresses.

 Non-pledge addreses (value domain only) are just like bitcoin addresses, lost or stolen they are just gone forever.